Funkin-Imaginative/imaginative.engine/engine/readme.md

 >
 > For those who don't know, embeddeding a file means it's stored in the exe file itself.
 > Oh and btw, when using his method, embedded folders will overwrite embedded and non-embedded files so be careful on what you name your embedded files!

-> [!NOTE]
-> When compiling in debug nothing will embed!
-> Also doing "!embed" instead will make it not embed, after compile it will show "embed" for the name.